natema/ema-webpage/index.md

 ### Research

-I'm currently working on questions which fall at the interface between computational neuroscience and artificial neural networks.
+I'm currently working on questions which fall at the interface between computational neuroscience and artificial neural networks,
-More recently, I've been learning the [Julia programming language](https://julialang.org/) and I've become interested in the sub-area of scientific computing known as *Scientific Machine Learning*, with the goal of contributing to a more environmentally sustainable society through the means of computational modeling and simulation.
+and on developing an [integrated assessment modeling library](https://github.com/natema/WorldDynamics.jl) with the goal of contributing to a more environmentally sustainable society through the means of scientific computing.
 [Here](/research/) I  give a quick overview of my research.